Certified Nursing Assistant (CNA)

 This Rhode Island Department of Health-approved course trains students to be a licensed nursing assistant.

 Must have a GED or high school diploma to register for the course.
+Bilingual students are encouraged to apply.
 If you are 16 years or older and a current high school student or a CCRI Pre-Nursing student, please contact [email protected] to express interest in the course.

 The course will be a hybrid of online virtual classes with in-person skills and clinical training.
 Students will need a computer and secure internet connection as Zoom will be used for the online lecture.